robertangeles/repo-ai-prompts/write-culinary-recipe.md

 5. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
    - Detailed and clear
    - Easy to understand
-   - Breakdown the recipe and preparation for stocks in a separate section [STOCK].
    - Include any alternative techniques that can be used to achieve similar results
    - Provide estimated time for each step